openorch/openorch/docs-source/docs/writing-custom-services/your-first-service.md

 # Your first service

+While OpenOrch itself is written in Go, services that run on OpenOrch can be written in any language.
+A service only needs a few things to fully function:

+- Must register a user account.
+This is just like a human user account (for more info about this, see the [User Svc](/docs/built-in-services/user-svc))
+- Must register its instance in the registry so OpenOrch knows how where to proxy the requests to.

+## A Go example

 Below is an example Go service that does the following things:

 - Registers a user for itself with the slug `skeleton-svc`